-- complete all core courses
+- Two WGST core courses (6 credits)

-- complete six WGST A-level courses (24 credits)
+- Five WGST A-level courses (15 credits)

-- complete three WGST B-level courses (9 credits)
+- Three WGST B-level courses (9 credits)

-- complete one open elective (3 credits)
+- One open elective (3 credits)

 Yukon College recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.

 For details, visit Yukon First Nations Core Competency.

 For transfer information on a specific Yukon College course, click the 'Check the BC Transfer Options' link on the course’s information page.
 For additional information, consult a Program Advisor.

 Tuition for credit programs is calculated per course credit.
 See Money Matters for more information.